kelibst/kelibst/README.md

 <!-- Your title -->
 ## Hi Coders, I am Keli <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-### A father, a husband, a lover of beautiful Uis and a crazy Legend of Zelda fan.
+### I am a father, a husband, a lover of beautiful Uis and a crazy Legend of Zelda fan.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/